Jorge Alberto Ramos Comas

-Jorge Alberto Ramos Comas (born September 11, 1946) was a Puerto Rican politician and former senator.
+Jorge Alberto Ramos Comas (September 11, 1946 – August 20, 2000) was a Puerto Rican politician and former senator.
 He was a member of the Senate of Puerto Rico from 1997 to 2000 representing the Popular Democratic Party (PPD).

 Early years and studies

 Jorge Alberto Ramos Comas was born on September 11, 1946, in Mayagüez, Puerto Rico.
 He finished his elementary and high school in his hometown.
 In 1968, Ramos received a Bachelor's degree in Social Science from the Pontifical Catholic University of Puerto Rico.

 Professional career

 Ramos worked for five years for the Puerto Rico Department of Education.
 As a library teacher, he contributed to the creation of a rural newspaper.

 Ramos also worked as an instructor of a federal program with the Aqueduct and Sewer Authority of Puerto Rico.

 Political career

 Representative: 1972-1976

 Ramos began his political career at the age of 24 when he ran for the Puerto Rico House of Representatives at the 1972 general elections.
-He served as representative from 1972 to 1976.
+He served as representative from 1972 to 1976 for the 20th District (Cabo Rojo, Lajas and San Germán).